Visiting Yorkshire For History Buffs

 A visit to the castle will take you through this very rich history.
 Starting with its original function as a medieval fortress.
 You’ll see how the building has been transformed over the years into a Tudor mansion.
 As well as the role it played in the English Civil War as a stronghold.

 There are even tours that you can embark on, including a sneak peek behind the scenes of their archaeology store.
 There artefacts from days gone by are stored safely and studied for their historical value.

 Fountains Abbey was founded by Benedictine monks who travelled from York to the area in 1132.
 These monks had grown tired of the way in which their order was behaving.
-After three years at the Abbey, they became members of the Cistercian order, which would also see the introduction of lay brothers, or labourers as we know them now.
+After three years at the Abbey, they became members of the Cistercian order.
+This would also see the introduction of lay brothers, or labourers as we know them now.

 These labourers freed up the time of the monks by taking on the tasks that weren’t dedicated to praising God.
 Through this new system, the Abbey became very wealthy through wool production and other farming produce.

 Today, you can visit the Abbey and look around for yourself.
 Either self-guided or guided by one of the experts.
 And find out just how important this Abbey was to the area – and they guarantee it to be more dramatic than you think!

-Known officially as St Anne’s Cathedral, the history of this incredible monument dates back to 1786 when a Dominican priest moved the Roundhey Mission into the centre of Leeds.
+Known officially as St Anne’s Cathedral, the history of this incredible monument dates back to 1786.
+This is when a Dominican priest moved the Roundhey Mission into the centre of Leeds.
 The church became the town’s first place of Catholic worship since the reformation.

 Regardless of the new build, this incredible building now stands proud against the skyline.
-There are many artefacts to learn about which Leeds cathedral holds, including an altar which enshrines the remains of local martyrs!
+There are many artefacts to learn about at Leeds cathedral.
+Including an altar which enshrines the remains of local martyrs!

-There are cathedral tours available, and it’s definitely recommended for those interested in the history of faith in the Yorkshire area.
+There are cathedral tours available, and recommended for those interested in the history of faith in the Yorkshire area.

 The City of York